vuminhtue/SMU_Deep_Learning_Keras/_episodes/08-Recurrent neural networks.md

 ![image](https://user-images.githubusercontent.com/43855029/133816494-348f6efb-3049-4653-99a2-a8d5d9239c99.png)

 #### Prediction
-Following the given [code](https://keras.io/examples/timeseries/timeseries_weather_forecasting/) to make predictions for 5 sets of values from validation set:
+Modifying the given [code](https://keras.io/examples/timeseries/timeseries_weather_forecasting/) to make predictions for 5 sets of values from validation set:

 First, we need to create a rescale function back to original scale for T (degC)